-P.L.M. van Horne, N. Bondt
+P.L.M. van Horne

-Competitiveness of the EU egg sector, base year 2015
+Competitiveness the EU egg sector, base year 2017

-International comparison of production costs

-P.L.M. van Horne, N. Bondt

-T.E.W.
-Vall Horne, N. Bonat

-This research has been commissioned by the EU trade association for egg packers, egg traders and egg processors (EUWEP).

-Wageningen Economic Research Wageningen, June 2017
+International comparison of production costs P.L.M. van Horne This research has been commissioned by the EU trade association for egg packers, egg traders and egg processors (EUWEP).
+Wageningen Economic Research Wageningen, February 2019

-REPORT 2017-062 ISBN 978-94-6343-462-1
+REPORT 2019-008 ISBN 978-94-6343-583-3

-Horne, P.L.M. van, N. Bondt, 2017.
-Competitiveness of the EU egg sector, base year 2015; International comparison of production costs.
-Wageningen, Wageningen Economic Research, Report 2017-062.
-42 pp.; 24 fig.; 14 tab.; 14 ref.
+Horne, P.L.M., 2019.
+Competitiveness of the EU egg sector, base year 2017; International comparison of production costs.
+Wageningen, Wageningen Economic Research, Report 2019-008.
+52 pp.; 24 fig.; 17 tab.; 19 ref.

 Companies in the European Union egg sector have to comply with European legislation on animal welfare, food safety and environmental protection.
-Whereas the legislation aims to guarantee a comprehensive high quality production, it also confronts the sector with extra costs.
+Whereas the legislation aims to guarantee a high quality poultry production, it also confronts the sector with extra costs.
 Countries outside the EU do not have the same extensive legislation.
 This report presents the results of a study on the competitiveness of the EU egg sector.
 The production costs for eggs and egg products are calculated for several EU and non-EU countries.
 Different scenarios are outlined to illustrate the impact of changes in import levies and exchange rates.